canro91/canro91.github.io/_posts/2022-02-21-CaseSensitiveSearchSQLServer.md

 SELECT TOP 50 DisplayName, Location, CreationDate, Reputation FROM dbo.Users
 WHERE LOWER(DisplayName) LIKE 'john%'
+--    ^^^^^
 ORDER BY Reputation DESC;
 GO
 ```

 We tried to find the first 50 StackOverflow users with DisplayName containing lowercase 'john'.

-But, interestingly enough.
-Some results don't match our intended filter.
+But, interestingly enough, some results don't match our intended filter.
 They include both lowercase and uppercase 'john'.

 {% include image.html name="LikeWithLower.png" alt="Result of finding users by wrapping a column with LOWER" caption="Naive case insensitive search using LOWER" width="600px" %}

-Don't try to use `UPPER()` either.
-It would be the same.
-In general, [don't use functions around columns in your WHEREs]({% post_url 2022-01-24-DontPutFunctionsInYourWheres %}).
+It would be the same if we use `UPPER()` instead.
+In general, [let's not use functions around columns in our WHEREs]({% post_url 2022-01-24-DontPutFunctionsInYourWheres %}).
 That's a common bad practice.

 <figure>
 <img src="https://images.unsplash.com/photo-1597742200037-aa4d64d843be?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxhbGx8fHx8fHx8fHwxNjI0ODU2MzAz&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="scrabble pieces" />